al3p/BtoMW/README.md

 Script is being developed with:

-* Blender 2.62, plain vanilla - downloadable from main site (will not work correctly with previous versions)
+* Blender 2.62 or 2.61, plain vanilla - downloadable from main site (will not work correctly with previous versions)
 * Maxwell Render python binding, released with 2.6.10 version

 ## LICENSING